xscriptor/X/README.md

 ## **Notice:** This repository is connected to the [Xscriptor-dev](https://github.com/xscriptordev/) repositories, to the brand consolidation.

+## Note: *Methods to install software for apt based ditros will move to another folder, the /terminal/installations/ will concentrate XOs scripts/arch based scripts*

 ### *Experimental space for system customizations and automation*.

 <p align="center">